DiamondLightSource/discorpy/README.md

 # Discorpy
 (**Dis**)tortion (**Cor**)rection (**Py**)thon-package

-### Distortion calibration and correction software for tomography detector systems
+*Distortion calibration and correction software for lens-based detector systems*

 **Discorpy** is an open-source Python package for radial distortion correction with sub-pixel accuracy as required by tomography detector systems.